-A proposed development of approximately 37 bespoke new homes.

-Landscape-led, utilising the existing tree belt surrounding the site

-A generous buffer of woodland landscape and open space loops the

-- The central green space provides the setting for formal and informal

-Clusters of development joined by a network of safe pedestrian and

-- New and improved links to and from the village to the surrounding countryside for the benefit of both existing and new residents.

-Housing opens out to "village greens" creating a sense of place and

-Safe access from Turners Hill Road near the north-eastern corner of

-Development largely concealed by existing tree screens.
+- A proposed development of approximately 39 bespoke new homes. - Net Developable Area of 1.6ha of the 2.2 ha total - Landscape-led, utilising the existing tree belt surrounding the site to create a strong landscape framework. - A generous buffer of woodland landscape and open space loops the outer edge of the development. - New link to the existing public footpaths. - The central green space provides the setting for formal and informal public open spaces. - Clusters of development joined by a network of safe pedestrian and cycle pathways overlooked by new homes. - New and improved links to and from the village to the surrounding countryside for the benefit of both existing and new residents. - Housing opens out to "village greens" creating a sense of place and aiding wayfinding. - Safe access from Turners Hill Road near the north-eastern corner of the site. - Development largely concealed by existing tree screens.